minddocdev/vault-action/README.md

 ## Usage

-Import vault secrets with the KV2 engine and Github authentication
+Import vault secrets with the KV2 engine and Github authentication.

+Secrets can be loaded as environment variables with the `env` key, or can be stored as a file with the `file` config.

 ```yaml
 - name: Import Secrets